Who Pays The Attorney Fees in Divorce?

 A fair division of attorney fees may look different in different circumstances.
 It might be just and fair for each party to cover their own fees, or if one spouse earns significantly more, then it might be just for them to cover both sets of attorney fees.

-Factors That May Affect Who Pays Divorce Attorney Fees in Texas
+Factors That May Affect Who Pays Divorce Attorney Fees in Houston

 There are also other situations where a Judge may decide that it is just and right for one spouse to cover the other’s attorneys fees.
 For example, if one spouse refuses to comply with court orders such as hiding assets or refusing to comply with discovery requests.